desmos-labs/desmos-contracts/contracts/cw721-poap/README.md

 Allows to remove a previously granted approval all permission.
 This message has the following parameters:
 * `operator`: Address who would be revoked operator permissions of all the tokens from the owner's account.

-An example of the message to revoke operator permissions to all the tokens from the owner's account:
+Here an example meesage to revoke operator permissions to all the tokens from the owner's account:
 ```json
 {
     "revoke": {